tammo-v/astro-platform-starter/src/pages/index.md

 Symbolic Computing begins from a different foundation.

-Instead of representing data as disconnected values, it introduces symbolic matrix fields — a framework where execution occurs over structured space.
+Instead of representing tokens and data as disconnected values, it introduces symbolic matrix fields — a framework where execution occurs over structured space.
 Each element in the field carries not just value, but also an explicit positional address, a semantic identity, and symbolic time.
 Scalar streams are replaced by referential structure.
 Execution flows through internal position and meaning, not external sequence.
 This architecture enables delta computing — execution triggered only by structural change.

 A different class of system emerges — one where both data and execution are referential.